Ottawa Real Estate Board Welcomes Ontario’s Fighting Delays, Building Faster Act, 2025

 October 24, 2025

-As long-time advocates for housing policy that expands supply and improves affordability, OREB looks forward to working with the province and the City of Ottawa to ensure these reforms deliver real results for homebuyers, renters, and REALTORS® alike.
+As a long-time advocate for housing policy that boosts housing supply and improves affordability, OREB looks forward to working with the province and the City of Ottawa to ensure these reforms translate into real results for homebuyers, renters, and REALTORS® across our region.